landgrvi/VGLabs-PolyAux/README.md

 No compression or limiting is applied, so it's possible to get very loud results.
 Beware!

 The modules have a few colour themes included, which you can find in the right-click menu.
 They're defined in **[res/themes.json](../res/themes.json)**.
 Most of the theme code is from **[pachde's svg_theme repo](https://github.com/Paul-Dempsey/svg_theme)**.
-On first run, themes.json will be copied to your rack user directory, so feel free to add more themes or alter the existing ones there.
+On first run, themes.json will be copied into VGLabs/PolyAux under your rack user directory, so feel free to add more themes or alter the existing ones there.

 An example of how you might wire things up: